Francis Dana: Death and legacy

-Dana died in Cambridge, Massachusetts on April 25, 1811 and is buried in Cambridge's Old Burying Ground.
-The former town of Dana, Massachusetts was named for him.
+Dana died in Cambridge, Massachusetts, on April 25, 1811, and is buried in Cambridge's Old Burying Ground.
+The former town of Dana, Massachusetts, was named for him.
 The Belchertown subdivision Dana Hill is, in turn, named for the former town.
+Six streets in Cambridge, MA are named for Dana or his relatives: Remington St, Kinnaird St, Ellery St, Allston St, Trowbridge St, and Dana St.